chrispsn/mesh/README.md

 - When editing in the formula bar, it should show the edits in the cell 'live', highlight input cells in the grid, and potentially show dependence/precedence arrows
 - Poor compatibility with standard data formats like CSV (I need to figure out how to integrate a CSV parser without compromising the ability to run Mesh files without Mesh)
 - Poor integration with Electron (such as menu items for New, Open, Save, Save As)
-- Poor JavaScript standard library (although in IE11 we can probably get access to `WorksheetFunction` via COM).
+- Poor JavaScript standard library (although we have some [ideas to solve this](https://twitter.com/MeshSpreadsheet/status/1010857552551206912).

 ## I want to contribute!